 The outdoor environment at both sites is an opportunity for active learning for all our pupils.
 The school grounds continue to be developed so that they can enrich and extend learning in different curriculum areas.

 The Jigsaw PSHE scheme of learning have been aligned with our Core Values and the British Values so that each half term there is a focus on a different value.
 These values are discussed and used within class lessons, provide the theme for assemblies as well as being taught discretely through weekly PSHE lessons.
 Children who have demonstrated the core value are celebrated in our weekly celebration assembly.
-Learning Mentors provide interventions though 1:1 and nurture groups to support particular children in gaining the key skills needed in these areas.
+Learning Mentors and ELSAs provide interventions though 1:1 and nurture groups to support particular children in gaining the key skills needed in these areas.
 Change 4 Life programmes support our belief that children learn best when they have good mental and physical health.

 Pupils have opportunities throughout the school year to share their learning with each other, their parents and carers though assemblies, performances and events.
 We encourage parents to become part of the school community and regularly hold ‘stay and play’ sessions in Reception and ‘Stay and Learn’ sessions in Key Stage 1 and 2 where parents get a chance to learn about an aspect of the curriculum and how they can support it as well as getting to see the classrooms in action.